Krishna-Kasundra/CodSoft/README.md

-CodSoft: Machine Learning Projects.
+*CodSoft: Machine Learning Projects.*

 This repository contains three machine learning projects completed as part of the CodSoft Internship Program.
 Each project demonstrates the application of various machine learning techniques to solve real-world problems.

 Projects Included

 1. Spam SMS Detection Project
-Objective:
-To build an AI model that classifies SMS messages as either spam or legitimate (ham).
+Objective:To build an AI model that classifies SMS messages as either spam or legitimate (ham).

 Overview:
 This project leverages natural language processing (NLP) techniques and machine learning classifiers to identify spam messages with high accuracy.
 The workflow includes text preprocessing, feature transformation, and model evaluation.